-Have you ever wondered why there are so many different diets?
-Paleo, low fat, high fat, no carbs, low carbs, complex carbs, etc. Diets can become endless, obscure, and highly frustrating.
+Know why there are so many different diets?
+Paleo, low fat, high fat, no carbs, low carbs, complex carbs, etc.

 "Nobody knows the entirety of everything that is rightly considered "human metabolism"

-The truth is, nobody knows the entirety of everything that is rightly considered "human metabolism".
-Don’t get me wrong, science has a thorough understanding of the fundamentals such as The Krebs cycle, and energy production, and the like.
-The real action, however, takes place within cells, but we don’t yet completely understand the interaction between the three key macronutrients (fat, carbohydrates, and protein), let alone every other micro-nutrient, vitamin, polyphenol, hormone, or drug that a person may consume.
+Don’t get me wrong, science has a thorough understanding of the fundamentals such as The Krebs cycle, energy production, and the like.
+The real action, however, takes place within your cells, and we don’t yet completely understand the interaction between the 3 key macronutrients (fat, carbohydrates, and protein), let alone every other micro-nutrient such as vitamins, polyphenols, hormones, or drugs that a person may consume.

-Even a seemingly simple and inviolable truth: Energy in must equal energy out, to maintain weight does not properly hold, at least statically, when we apply it to outcomes of eating and exercise.
+Even a seemingly simple and inviolable truth: Energy in equals energy out, to maintain weight, does not hold, at least statically, when we apply it to the outcomes of eating and exercise.

 It’s a complex question that I will get back to later.
 First, let’s consider why proteins are important to the human body.